-Another Australia Day, and fortunately for us, Sherry Sufi has released yet another brilliant piece on Indigenous affairs.
+Ahead of Australia Day in 2017, Sherry Sufi has released yet another excellent piece for us on Indigenous affairs.

 “Reconciliation or Revenge?”, The Spectator, January 21, 2017: